AhmedUsama29/Go-Egypt/README.md

-# 🏺 Go Egypt – About Us Page
+# 🏺 Go Egypt

-A beautiful, responsive **About Us** page for the Go Egypt tourism website, showcasing the company's story, team, and services with modern web design and smooth animations.
+A tourism web application about Egypt, where users can create accounts and access a variety of features:

+Explore famous tourist destinations in Egypt with detailed descriptions.

+View photos, ratings, and reviews for each place.

+Book visits or tickets directly through the platform.

+Manage their own profile and reservations.

+The project aims to provide an interactive, user-friendly platform to promote Egyptian tourism and make trip planning easier for visitors.

 ![Go Egypt](https://img.shields.io/badge/Project-Go_Egypt-orange)
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?logo=html5&logoColor=white)